isomerpages/moe-cantonmentpri/_useful-links/Admissions.md

 <p></p>
 <p>If you are not on ComCare, please apply <a href="https://go.gov.sg/moe-efas" rel="noopener nofollow" target="_blank">here</a>
 <br>
-<br>For home broadband and laptop/tablet, please find the details here <a href="https://www.cantonmentpri.moe.edu.sg/useful-links/financial-assistance/" rel="noopener nofollow" target="_blank">DigitalAccess@Home</a> and
+<br>For home broadband and laptop/tablet, please find the details here <a href="https://www.cantonmentpri.moe.edu.sg/useful-links/financial-assistance/" rel="noopener nofollow" target="_blank">DigitalAccess@Home</a> to
 apply.</p>
 </div>
 </details>